Noviat/noviat-apps/account_partner_open_items_xlsx/README.rst

 The main differences with the OCA Open Items report are:

-* This report is available via the action menu on the partner form and list views in order to facilitate the partner selection.

 * The excel workbook contains multiple sheets in order to separate the transaction details and overview reports.

 * The excel report is based upon a template which can be tailored easily (via res.partner inherit)